Permafrost/Tundra/SERVICES.md

 ### tundra.list.string:capitalize

 Capitalizes the first character in either the first word or all words in each of the given strings.

 #### Inputs:

 * `$list` is the list of strings to be capitalized.
-* `$mode` is an optional choice that determines whether all words or only the first word is capitalized:
+* `$mode` is an optional choice that determines whether all words or only the first word is capitalized.
+Defaults to capitalizing all words, if not specified:
-  * `all words`
+  * all words
-  * `first word`
+  * first word

-  Defaults to all words, if not specified.

 #### Outputs: